Contents

 5 | Visit Haga

-Trรคdgรฅrdsfรถreningen translates as a garden association, but all you need to know is it’s a wonderful park right in the centre of Gothenburg.
-It’s a place to relax on the well-kept lawns or perched along the river bank and stroll around the beautiful flower beds to admire the native and exotic plants.
+Trädgårdsföreningen translates to “garden association,” but all you need to know is that it’s a wonderful park right in the centre of Gothenburg.
+It’s a place to relax on the well-kept lawns or to stroll along the riverbank and admire the beautiful flower beds, featuring native and exotic plants.

-And sitting in the centre of Trรคdgรฅrdsfรถreningen is Palm House.
+And sitting in the centre of Trädgårdsföreningen is Palm House.
 Modelled on Crystal Palace in London, Palm House is a 19th-century masterpiece of cast iron and glass containing exotic plants, and you guessed it, palm trees!
-And as you wander around this magnificent and massive greenhouse, you’ll be wrapped in the tropical warmth.
+As you wander around this magnificent, massive greenhouse, you’ll be enveloped in tropical warmth.

 7 | Cycle the Harbour

-Similarly to Amsterdam, cycling is very much part of the fabric of Gothenburg, and cycle lanes form part of the city landscape, which makes getting around Gothenburg by bike friendly, efficient and safe.
-So, take the opportunity to get around this wonderful city in a safe and enjoyable way.
+Similar to Amsterdam, cycling is integral to Gothenburg’s fabric, and cycle lanes are part of the city’s landscape, making getting around by bike friendly, efficient, and safe.
+Take the opportunity to explore this wonderful city safely and enjoyably.

 Taking a cycle tour around the harbour will give you unique and alternative views of the city that are well worth it.
 There are two options to enjoy cycling in Gothenburg.
-Head on a cycle tour or look for bike hire in Gothenburg.
+Go on a cycle tour or rent a bike in Gothenburg.
 Bike Tour Gothenburg is a great option – they are located by the harbour and offer cycling tours (the tour guide rides on an iconic Penny-farthing bike) and bike hire.

 8 | Indulge in Swedish Fika

 We’re halfway through our things to do in Gothenburg, so it’s time to take a moment to relax over coffee.
-Did you know Sweden has one of the world’s highest coffee consumption per capita?
+Did you know Sweden has one of the world’s highest per-capita coffee consumption rates?
 That’s probably why Fika is high on the Swedish agenda!
-Fika is often translated as โcoffee and a cakeโ, but after a bit of research, it turns out Fika is much more than that.
+Fika is often translated as ‘coffee and a cake’, but after a bit of research, it turns out Fika is much more than that.
 Fika is a ritual – a concept, state of mind, attitude and, most importantly, a social event.

-Therefore you canโt have Fika alone – it must be shared with someone because thatโs the point!
+Therefore, you can’t have Fika alone – it must be shared with someone because that’s the point!
 Haga is famous for Fika, so take a trip there.
-Alternatively, if you’re after a cinnamon roll, I have it from my brother that one of the best cinnamon rolls you will find is in the Botanical Gardens.
+Alternatively, if you’re after a cinnamon roll, I have it from my brother that one of the best you will find is at the Botanical Gardens.
 And I can confirm – it was delicious!
 Sweet cinnamon with a moist centre.
-Whatโs not to love?!
+What’s not to love?!

 9 | Visit Gothenburg City Museum

-Gothenburg’s Feskekรถrka is one of the city’s most iconic and recognisable buildings.
-Feskekรถrka, translated as Fish Church, got its name because of the building’s uncanny resemblance to a church.
-But it’s not a church; Feskekรถrka contains a fish market and seafood restaurants.
+Gothenburg’s Feskekörka is one of the city’s most iconic and recognisable buildings.
+Feskekörka, translated as Fish Church, was named for the building’s uncanny resemblance to a church.
+But it’s not a church; Feskekörka contains a fish market and seafood restaurants.
 The building alone is worth a visit, even if what’s inside isn’t your thing.

 11 | Escape the Urban Sprawl

-There aren’t many free things to do in Gothenburg, but this is one!n You donโt have to go far to escape the city of Gothenburg.
+There aren’t many free things to do in Gothenburg, but this is one!n You don’t have to go far to escape the city of Gothenburg.
 The outdoors is part of Swedish life.
-In Sweden, they have a thing called Allemansrรคtten, which is a right of public access.
-Allemansrรคtten means you can freely walk, camp, cycle, ride or ski across the entire country.
+In Sweden, there is a principle called Allemansrätten, which is a right of public access.
+Allemansrätten means you can freely walk, camp, cycle, ride or ski across the entire country.
 Amazing, right?

 12 | Thrill Seek at Liseberg